What does it really mean to be productive with email, and how can you maximize your team’s email productivity?

 The preceding three elements of email productivity I’ve discussed have been about using email to maximize productivity, or change the way you use email for some kind of benefit.
 Here, however, you’ll focus on email as a kind of diagnostic—a measure of your employees’ workloads and working habits.

 The basic idea is that you’ll monitor your employees’ email habits to draw conclusions about how much work they’re doing and how that work is affecting their place in the organization.
+For a quick overview of how to count the number of daily emails you (or your employees) receive, see our guide on email counters.

 Why it’s important